 Which leads me to…

-Find out the time of sunrise for your visit and aim to arrive at the site at least one hour before, this will allow enough time to buy your entrance ticket (1000 Rupees) as soon as the office opens and then jump in one of the electric vehicles which will take you up to the queue line.
+Find out the time of sunrise for your visit and aim to arrive at the site at least one hour before, this will allow enough time to buy your entrance ticket (Taj Mahal entry = 1000 Rupees) as soon as the office opens and then jump in one of the electric vehicles which will take you up to the queue line.

-We may have been extremely lucky on our visit, but everyone has commented on the lack of people in the background our photos.
+We may have been extremely lucky on our visit, but everyone has commented on the lack of people in the background of our photos.
 Below is a photo of two hours after opening and as you can see there are a lot more people around.

-3. Bring minimal items
+Bring minimal items when visiting the Taj Mahal

 Save yourself the hassle by only bringing in the things you need – a camera, a small amount of money and some water (all foreign visitors receive a free bottle of water with their entrance ticket.).

-5. Take in as much information as possible before you visit
+Take in as much information as possible before you visit

 Read all the books and learn all about the history, because it is fascinating, it will also help you to understand everything while you are there.

 Photos are allowed everywhere in the grounds apart from the inside the mausoleum, guards are also around to ensure this does not happen.
-I have also heard many people skip this part due to the queues, but I found they moved very quickly and I thought it was worth visiting inside as well.
+I have also heard many people skip this part due to the queues, but I found they moved very quickly and I thought it was worth visiting the inside of the Taj Mahal as well.

-7. Be prepared to queue for the ‘Diana Bench’
+Be prepared to queue for the ‘Diana Bench’

 Surprisingly the biggest queue I saw was the bench where Princess Diana sat for the iconic photo, so if you would like to replicate that photo be prepared to wait.
 If not there are plenty of other benches around for posing.

 Aside from the Taj Mahal the only other thing really to do in Agra is visiting the Agra Fort – which I recommend.
-Most people only spend one day in Agra.
+Furthermore, there are not many places to visit in Agra at night, so most people only spend one day in Agra.

-10. Spend sunset on the opposite side of the River Yamuna
+Take in Taj Mahal at sunset on the opposite side of the River Yamuna

 It can be busy but nowhere near as busy as inside the grounds and I thoroughly recommend taking in this view from this vantage point as well.
 On this side, we were told to watch our bags extremely closely for pickpockets.

 I will not lie, I was slightly worried the Taj Mahal would not live up to the hype but for me it really did.
 There are not many places I have visited where I have actually gasped on arrival, the Taj Mahal is every bit as beautiful as it is in photos, take your time and take in every little detail and try to keep in mind the story of why this wonder of the world was built in the first place.